-The Finnish Panel found that academic and expert councils are the most independent while the governmental ones the least.
-This finding is supported by many analyses of the role of independent bodies in
+The Finnish Panel found that academic and expert councils are the most independent while the

 46 Alina Averchenkova, and Lara Lazaro, (2020) 'The design of an independent expert advisory mechanism under the European Climate Law: What are the options?'
 (London: Grantham Research Institute, London School of Economics and Political Science).
 Available here.
 Note: as mentioned earlier in our report that Swedens 'Climate Policy Framework' which adopted a national climate law together with targets and the creation of an advisory body could be considered as 'one' framework.
 47